cc1005/third_milestone_project/README.md

 - Having a website that allowed full navigation regardless of where the user was on the site (and by designing the site to only have three pages, with the primary content delivered immediately on the launch page).
 There are only three pages on the whole website, and links to all three of them are on display by default as they are part of the base.html template.
 - Experts in Irish history (or indeed anyone who wishes to post) are provided with a dedicated page for inputting a post for approval by the administrative staff (at this point anyone can use this functionality – user profiles are a future feature of this project).
 - Admins have a dedicated page for approving posts, which presents potential posts in a simple style (similar to how they are presented on the main page).
 This page allows for admins not only to approve or reject posts, but also edit them to correct small errors (should the project get launched on a broader scale a dedicated administrator’s code would be created to ensure no meaningful changes were made without the poster’s permission).
-- Having a collapsible UI.
+- Having a website that accommodated all viewport sizes.
 Given the deliberately pared back nature of the project, the degree to which the material presented changes at different viewpoints is relatively subtle.

 There are also certain benefits to developing this website for the developer:

-1. Demonstrating the developer’s flask skills
+1. Demonstrating the developer’s flask skills.
-2. Demonstrating the developer’s ability to design clear, functional websites with little superfluous material (no/limited scope creep)
+2. Demonstrating the developer’s ability to design clear, functional websites with little superfluous material (no/limited scope creep).
 3. Demonstrating the developer’s usefulness in the field of Modern Irish history which, while obviously well-populated by academic experts, has a considerable deficit of well-produced online content.

 ## UX